InsightDataScience/wiki-content/content/SQLAlchemy-Alembic/SQLAlchemy-Alembic.md

+SQLAlchemy and Alembic

+What are ORMs and why are they cool?
+What specific challenges do they solve (ie migrations)?
+How does Alembic work?

 # Sample Page
 Duplicate this page when creating a new wiki entry.

 Write an introduction for the topic you are covering.
 Think about what information does a user need to know to understand the fundamentals of the topic.
 Diagrams and flowcharts are a plus.